leancamp/organisers-guide/Organisers Guide.md

 ## The point of no return

-If our Earlyvangelist tickets don’t sell well, can learn and adapt.
+If our Fast Mover tickets don’t sell well, can learn and adapt.
 If we have less than a 4-6 weeks though, we have to discuss if we should cancel or postpone the event, and refund everyone.
 This gives us a safe point of no return.

 If we cross it, we should be confident we won't lose money and we know the event will be a success.
 So we can try to grow and improve it, but it's all upside!